PaoloCaldera/loadingStatus/README.md

 Then, run the application on an Android device or emulator.
 The application is compiled with API 33, thus use a device or emulator supporting such API version.
 For complete usage of the application, be sure that the device or emulator is connected to a Wi-Fi network.

+## License

+Loading Status is a public project that can be downloaded and modified under the terms and conditions of the [MIT License](LICENSE).